victordepaiva/victordepaiva.com/README.md

 4. Homepage (`index.html`) must remain in root directory

 ### Adding Images
-1. Place images in `assets/posts-images/`
+1. Place images in appropriate `assets/images/` subdirectory:
+   - `posts/` for blog post images
+   - `icons/` for social media and UI icons
+   - `branding/` for header/footer images
 2. Reference using relative paths in posts
 3. Use descriptive alt text for accessibility